-It thus seems particularly short-sighted for AUTM and university administrations to insist on the compulsory assignment of faculty research inventions to the university-a process that necessarily distances faculty from the management and marketing of their own inventions.
-Given that faculty inventors have the deepest knowledge of their own inventions, and often are sole sources of the expertise that surrounds their scholarly work (which is often experiential and cannot be patented), it is simply sound policy for faculty to control the dissemination of their own scholarship and research.
+university-a process that necessarily distances faculty members from the management and marketing of their own inventions.
+Given that faculty inventors have the deepest knowledge of their own inventions and sometimes are sole sources of the expertise that surrounds their scholarly work (which is often experiential and cannot be patented), it is simply sound policy for faculty members to control the dissemination of their own scholarship and research.

-In seeking to strengthen these rights, faculty will likely face considerable opposition from university, technology licensing officers, and their legal counsel, who have grown accustomed to asserting monopoly positions on faculty scholarship and all of whom have a powerful interest in maintaining the status quo that funds their salaries.
-Propelled by Bayh-Dole and other legislative reforms, universities have invested heavily in their technology ownership and licensing operations over the last three decades, expending large sums on licensing staff, legal experts, patenting and licensing fees, and IP-related litigation.
+In seeking to strengthen these rights, faculty members will likely face considerable opposition from university technology-licensing officers and universities' legal counsel, who have grown accustomed to asserting monopoly positions on faculty scholarship and have a powerful interest in maintaining the status quo that funds their salaries.
+Propelled by Bayh-Dole and other legislative reforms, universities have invested heavily in their technology ownership and licensing operations over the last three decades, expending large sums on licensing staff, legal experts, patenting and licensing fees, and intellectual property-related litigation.

-This expenditure has certainly brought some returns for a handful of institutions, but it has also generated everywhere substantial infrastructure overhead and expense.
-From 1983 to 2003, the number of patents issued directly to American universities grew from 434 to 3,259.21 The overwhelming majority of these patents were concentrated in biomedicine, but patents also came from engineering, computer science, agriculture, and numerous other fields.
-Universities, however, refuse to disclose how many of these patents have not been licensed, and of those that have been licensed, which of these licenses have resulted in new products made available to the public at a reasonable cost.
-Total annual revenues from the licensing of university inventions increased from roughly \$200 million in 1991 to \$1.85 billion in 2006.22 In 2007, AUTM reported a total of 3,148 cumulative, operational startup firms associated with US university patenting and licensing activities.
-But it does not report how many of these firms are still in business or which of them has ever produced a new product offered for sale.23 income from their patenting and licensing activities, nor has their licensing activity resulted in a significant number of new products coming into commercial use.
-Only roughly two dozen US universities with "blockbuster" inventions generate sizable revenue from their licensing activities.24 A 2006 econometric analysis found that, after subtracting the costs of patent management, universities netted "on average, quite modest" revenues from 1998 until 2002, two decades after Bayh-Dole took effect.
-This study concluded: "universities should form a more realistic perspective of the possible economic returns from patenting and licensing activities."25 Lita Nelsen, director of the technology licensing office at MIT, made similar observations: "the direct economic impact of technology licensing on the universities themselves has been relatively small (a surprise to many who believed that royalties could compensate for declining federal support of research) ...
-[M]ost university licensing offices barely break even."26 Difficulty breaking even is especially true for licensing offices less than twenty years old and for institutions with annual research budgets of less than \$100 million.
-Especially those universities with research budgets under \$100m should, for financial reasons as well as those of academic freedom and support for innovation, adopt policies that restore faculty control of their inventive scholarship.
-The "big hit" invention that a member of their faculty might make is more likely to benefit the institution through a voluntary collaboration than through a compulsory ownership policy that demands to manage all inventions for fear of losing out on one lucrative invention every two or three decades.
+This expenditure has certainly brought some returns for a handful of institutions, but it has also generated substantial infrastructure overhead and expense.
+From 1983 to 2003, the number of patents issued directly to American universities grew from 434 to 3,259.22 The overwhelming majority of these patents were concentrated in biomedicine, but patents also came from engineering, computer science, agriculture, and numerous other fields.
+Universities, however, refuse to disclose how many of these patents have not been licensed and, of those that have, which of these licenses have resulted in new products made available to the public at a reasonable cost.
+Total annual revenues from the licensing of university inventions increased from roughly \$200 million in 1991 to \$1.85 billion in 2006.23 In 2007, AUTM reported a total of 3,148 cumulative, operational start-up firms associated with US university patenting and licensing activities.
+But it does not report how many of these firms are still in business or which of them has ever produced a new product offered for sale.

+The figures are intended to look impressive.
+But they are not.
+Contrary to widespread assumptions, most universities have not actually generated substantial income from their patenting and licensing activities, nor has their licensing activity resulted in a significant number of new products coming into commercial use.
+Only roughly two dozen US universities with "blockbuster" inventions generate sizable revenue from their licensing activities.
+A 2006 econometric analysis found that, after subtracting the costs of patent management, universities netted "on average, quite modest" revenues from 1998 until 2002, two decades after Bayh-Dole took effect.
+The study concluded: "[U]niversities should form a more realistic perspective of the possible economic returns from patenting and licensing activities."26 Lita Nelsen, director of the technology-licensing office at MIT, made similar observations: "[T]he direct economic impact of technology licensing on the universities themselves has been relatively small (a surprise to many who believed that royalties could compensate for declining federal support of research) . . .
+[M]ost university licensing offices barely break even."27 Licensing offices less than twenty years old and institutions with annual research budgets of less than \$100 million have particular difficulty breaking even.
+Those universities, especially, should adopt policies that restore faculty control of their inventive scholarship, for financial reasons and to protect academic freedom and support innovation.
+The